cp-rep/Bottom/README.md

 # Bottom

 ## What is Bottom?
 The Bottom program is an exploration in Linux and NCurses through creating a Top-like program from the GNU Core Utilities using C++.
-It is not meant to be Top but a side project for learning.
+It is not meant to be Top but a side project for learning and experimental features.

 ## How to Build Bottom
 Bottom uses the "CMake" utility for building the base program.